adrianstando/hotel-booking-system-WWW/README.md

 * Database
     * SQLite3

-The photos are mostly shared on Creative Commons licence in the Internet; the details are in the following file: `./html/items/README.md`.
+The photos are mostly shared on Creative Commons licence on the Internet; the details are in the following file: `./html/items/README.md`.
 The logo and favicon were created in `GIMP`.

 ## Project purpose